xenit-eu/thunx/README.md

 This repository has several modules:

+* `thunx-model` is a set of (vendor-neutral) data structures to model authorization policy expressions
 * `thunx-pdp` is a central abstraction for a Policy Decision Point (PDP)
 * `thunx-pdp-opa` is a PDP implementation using [OpenPolicyAgent](https://www.openpolicyagent.org/).
-* `thunx-predicates` is a set of (vendor-neutral) data structures to model authorization policy expressions
-* `thunx-predicates-encoding-json` is a JSON-serialization library for thunk-expressions
+* `thunx-encoding-json` is a JSON-serialization library for thunk-expressions
-* `thunx-querydsl` is a library to convert thunk-expressions into QueryDSL predicates
+* `thunx-predicates-querydsl` is a library to convert thunk-expressions into QueryDSL predicates
 * `thunx-spring` provides an integration with Spring Cloud Gateway and Spring Data REST

 ## Getting Started